 - Route: The Santa Cruz trek usually starts in the city of Huaraz, which serves as the gateway to the Cordillera Blanca.
 From Huaraz, hikers travel to the town of Cashapampa, where the trek begins.
 Along the route, you’ll enjoy spectacular views of mountains like Alpamayo, Taulliraju, and Huascarán, the highest mountain in Peru.
 The highlight of the trek is the Punta Unión Pass, which offers stunning panoramic views.

 - Accommodation: During the trek, hikers camp in designated campsites along the route.
+Accommodations are basic, and temperatures can be cold at night.

-Laguna 69 Trekking in Peru
+Laguna 69 Hike

 The Laguna 69 hike is one of the most popular trekking routes in Huascarán National Park, in the Áncash region of Peru.
 This hike is known for taking hikers to a turquoise crystal-clear lake located in the high mountains of the Cordillera Blanca.
 Here’s detailed information about the Laguna 69 hike: